nvzqz/bu-cs411/README.md

 ## Known bugs

-1. I hided the body section before login.
-There can be some mechanics to show the it after login

-<code>body > div.fullview.searchboxview.<strong>ng-hide</strong></code>

-2. User name is not displayed because the user.js file hasnt be implemented

-3. Planned to make the login button to be green, but havent wrote the css file.
+1. Planned to make the login button to be green, but havent wrote the css file.